kawaicheung/book-on-naming-things/manuscript/Part_Introduction.md

 ### A safe entry-way into refactoring

+Renaming exisiting constructs is the simplest kind of refactoring -- the focus is purely on how to describe what's already in place in a more digestible way.
+It's often the first step I take to any larger refactoring because it both improves readability and exposes painpoints without disturbing any mechanics.
+Renaming confusing names before you dive further into a refactoring can clarify exactly how to approach that refactoring, or confirm whether it's even worthwhile.

+Besides, nowadays, renaming is incredibly quick.
 There was a time in programming where you would have to find and replace any references to objects if they were renamed.
 It was a tedious and dangerous task.
 Nowadays, renaming can be done quickly and accurately in most languages (especially typesafe ones) -- most development environments offer some sort of renaming tool that will update all references to the updated construct automatically.

-This makes renaming variables, methods, classes, and other constructs is an easy and productive first step toward any larger code refactoring.
-Renaming confusing names before you dive into the actual refactoring can clarify exactly how to approach a refactoring, or confirm whether a larger update is even needed.

 ### Better communication with everyone in your organization